pivovarit/throwing-function/README.md

 #### Additional features:

     default Function<T, R> uncheck() {...}
-Transforms ThrowingFunction instance into a regular Function.
-Checked exception gets wrapped in a RuntimeException.
+Transforms a `ThrowingFunction` instance into a regular `Function`.
+Checked exceptions get wrapped in a `RuntimeException`.
 Feature is available for all java.util.function types.
 Comes both as a static and as an instance method.

     static Function<T, R> uncheck(ThrowingFunction<> f) {...}